 - Application to the major is made at the completion of NSG-225.
 Applications are considered by the BSN program's admission and progression committee.
 Requirements for admission include: - a.
-Nursing cumulative GPA (includes all nursing classes and required related courses) of 2.80 and at least a 2.00 or C in each prerequisite collateral course and nursing course; an ACT score of 20 (22 recommended) with a 20 reading sub-score or test of essential academic skills (TEAS) score at proficiency level or higher.
-Students applying to the program with a verified bachelor's degree will be exempt from the ACT requirement. - b.
+Nursing cumulative GPA (includes all nursing classes and required related courses) of 2.80 and at least a 2.00 or C in each prerequisite collateral course and nursing course. - b.
 Criminal background check and a legal screening survey, based on legal limitations that could prevent them from obtaining a license to practice nursing ("legal limitations for the practice of nursing").
 Applicants identified as being "at risk" in this screening process will be considered by the BSN program admission and progression committee on an individual basis, with action based on consideration of the safety and welfare of the public. - c.
 Immunizations are required by the BSN program as well as "essential clinical eligibility requirements for admission to and continuation in the nursing program." (refer to the nursing student handbook). - 2.
 Completion of all prerequisite collateral course requirements prior to the beginning of second semester sophomore-level courses. - 3.
 BSN bridge program students: Registered nurses are not required to take NSG-212; LPNs are required to take NSG-212 if prior nutrition coursework cannot be validated.
 Complete information on policies related to admission, progression and retention are available from the nursing division office.